meshula/meshula.github.com/posts/hexapod90.md

 ![](http://i148.photobucket.com/albums/s29/meshula/insect.jpg "Insect Robot")

 A whimsical illustration of the simulated insect.
-The simulation actually rendered from a 2D top down perspective.
+The simulation was actually rendered from a 2D top down perspective with simple graphics.

 The author wishes to thank Michael Ellis for helping with the programming of the simulation, and Dr. James Collins and Dr. Dale Shpak for helpful advice.